 Several areas in the municipality were not covered by lava flows and provide examples of much older sedimentary soil profiles, dating over 400 million years.
 The Silurian cliff escarpments at Union Street, West Brunswick and along the Edgars Creek in North Coburg are dramatic examples of this.

-Sedimentary stone and sands of the Moonee Ponds Creek, Brunswick West, photographed in 1922.
-Source: Moreland City Libraries and Picture Victoria.
-And today.
+Sedimentary stone and sands of the Moonee Ponds Creek, Brunswick West, photographed in 1922 (left).
+Source: Merri-bek City Libraries and Picture Victoria.
+And today (right).

 1.2 Traditional land management